-It is generally a good idea to locate the conductor path before attempting to fault locate.
-If, during the path locate, an unusual amount of signal loss occurs, a part of the signal has escaped to ground in the last several feet.
-Lower frequencies will generally show a greater signal loss at a fault, but higher frequencies may be needed to locate if resistance is too high.
-Note: Signal would go to ground at a grounded splice point, which would act as a fault during the path and fault locate.
+Locate the conductor path before attempting to fault locate.
+If, during the path locate, an unusual amount of signal loss occurs, this may indicate signal loss to ground within the immediate area.
+Lower frequencies will show a greater signal loss at a fault, but higher frequencies may be needed to locate if the resistance is too high.

+Note: Signal will ground at a grounded splice point, which would act as a fault during the path and fault locate.

-Once the path is determined and a general area where a fault is expected, additional current can be forced to flow through the fault by disconnecting and isolating the far access point.
-If the current has no path to ground at the far access point, it will be forced to seek ground at the fault.
-This will increase the current in the soil at the fault and ease the detection of the fault.
+Once the path is determined, disconnect and isolate the far access point.
+Since the signal has no path to ground at the far access point, the signal will be forced to ground at the fault.
+This increases the current in the soil at the fault and eases the detection of the fault.

-Set the Transmitter to fault mode by pressing and holding the frequency button for 10 seconds.
-When released the DFF symbol on the LCD will be displayed.
+Set the Transmitter to fault mode by toggling the output frequency to DFF.